icest99/icest99/README.md

 * 🎓 I'm currently looking for web development internship opportunity, to further grow my skillset in web development.
-* 🏡 Visit my porfolio website for additional info about me.
+* 🏡 Visit my porfolio website for additional info about me. (coming in a few days!)

 <!--
 **icest99/icest99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.